digitalentity/matrix_encryption_disabler/README.md

-If `patch_power_levels` option is set to `True` the plugin will additionally patch the `m.room.power_levels` event and set the required power level for enabling encryption to 150 which is higher than the room creator level (100), effectively preventing anybody from enabling the encryption.
+If `patch_power_levels` option is set to `True` the plugin will additionally patch the `m.room.power_levels` event and set the required power level for enabling encryption to 150 which is higher than the room creator level (100), effectively preventing anybody (locally or over federation) from enabling encryption for the lifetime of rooms created this way (irreversible).

 In addition the plugin will filter out events for enabling encryption on room based on the server:
   - deny_encryption_for_users_of: if the event sender is on the server in the list (i.e. @user:example.org)